sveltekit-rfc-starter Svelte Themes

 • src/lib/remotes — Remote Functions definitions (server-only)

-• src/lib/server — server-only modules (DB, Redis, auth, services)
+• src/lib/server — server-only modules (DB, auth, services, config)

-• src/lib/server/db — Drizzle schema and client
+• src/lib/server/db — Drizzle schema, client, and models

 • src/lib/server/services — domain-specific server services